Mikopet/mikopet.dev/blog/_drafts/2021-02-12-discord-client-daemon.md

 done
 ```

-First, we check that is any command given to us.
+First, we check whether any command is given to us.
 If not, we print some message.
 After that, we put down the given `sleep_time` argument in a variable or set it to default `0`.
-And the last step is when we run the command we do by the given `command` argument.
+And the last step is when we run the command we do it by the given `command` argument.

 We have no more task to do but copy this file to somewhere to autoload:
 ```bash